ZaidAhmed691/Cloud-Security/IAM notes.md

 ### -- Which permission allows it?
 No IAM permission is required to read the instance metadata.
 Access is controlled by instance configuration (IMDS enabled/IMDSv1/v2 settings)

+### -- Why does this exist?
+If IMDS is exposed to untrusted workloads or IMDSv1 is enabled, attackers can steal temporary credentials and use them to access AWS resources.

+### -- Key Takeaway
+IMDS provides identity credentials to EC2 instances not application data.
+Access to services like S3 always happens through AWS APIs using these credentials.

+---

 # 2. IAM Note — Trust vs AssumeRole Permission

 ## Example Scenario